shilpe26/Keeper-App/README.md

 # Keeper-App
-A keeper App simlar to Google Keep Notes
+A keeper App similar to Google Keep Notes